Counseling Center

 Counseling Vision:

-The counseling center at Sacajawea Jr. High is a comprehensive counseling program that is based on developmental theories and standards that support and enrich the educational process for all students.
+The counseling center at Sacajawea Middle School is a comprehensive counseling program that is based on developmental theories and standards that support and enrich the educational process for all students.
 We work diligently to provide a learning environment in which students feel safe and where they have support to succeed at reaching their academic and personal goals.
-Students at SJH are equally entitled and encouraged to seek extra support when necessary, in order to thrive in the academic environment.
+Students at SMS are equally entitled and encouraged to seek extra support when necessary, in order to thrive in the academic environment.

 The Different Hats We Wear: